What is measles?

 - A very small percentage of vaccinated children and adults who may not have responded well to the vaccine.

 How is measles diagnosed?

-Because measles can look like other diseases that cause a rash, the only sure way to know if you have measles is to get a blood test.
-Sometimes tests will also be done on urine or a swab from your nose or throat.
+Because measles can look like other diseases that cause a rash, the only sure way to know if you have measles is to get tested.
+Testing is usually done on a swab from your nose or throat, and on blood.

 How can you prevent measles?

-- Measles vaccine is usually given in a shot called MMR, which protects against measles, mumps and rubella.
+- Get vaccinated.
+Measles vaccine is usually given in a shot called MMR, which protects against measles, mumps and rubella.
 There are now many fewer cases of these three diseases because children get the MMR vaccine.
 Protect your children by having them vaccinated when they are 12 - 15 months old, and again when they are about to enter kindergarten.
 According to the US Centers for Disease Control and Prevention (CDC), two doses of MMR vaccine are about 97% effective at preventing measles; one dose is about 93% effective.

 - State regulations require certain groups to be vaccinated against measles.
 Some health care workers and all children in kindergarten – 12th grade and college need to have 2 doses of MMR vaccine for school entry.
 Children in child care and preschool need 1 dose of MMR and childcare workers also need to have 1 or 2 doses of measles containing vaccine, depending on their age and other factors.
 A blood test or other laboratory result that provides evidence of immunity can also be used to fulfill this requirement for all groups.